git-user-cpp/git-user-cpp/README.md

 ## 🧐 About me

+🛰️ I love science and everything related to it.

 ✌️ I have been doing programming for about 2 years, trying various embedded technologies

 🎓 I have experience in creating primitive databases in C++ and creating various console applications for Linux OS